chunzkok/CUAS/README.md

 **CUAS** | Total 8,555 images | Contains videos of drones captured from other drones and ground-based cameras | [Link](https://universe.roboflow.com/wk-meyzk/cuas-pq71v)

-### 2. Trained Weights
+## 2. Trained Weights
 [Google Drive](https://drive.google.com/drive/folders/1ZYfYUv00o63Q2O8Ozsd7JQif42KH38Ra?usp=drive_link)

-This Google Drive contains pre-trained weights from various models, including YOLOv8 and Detection Transforms (DETR).
+Explore the following pre-trained detection models designed specifically for countering unmanned aerial systems.
+These models from the Google Drive are ready to be used or fine-tuned for CUAS detection tasks.
+They trained using various models, including YOLOv8 and Detection Transforms (DETR).

+## 3. Challenges of Drone Detection and Tracking
+*Out-of-View: Re-ID difficult when the target moves out of the frame.
+*Occlusion: Target is partially or heavily occluded.
+*Dynamic Background Clusters: Dynamic changes (e.g., buildings, leaves, birds) in the background around the target.
+*Low Resolution: Especially when the area of the bounding box is small.
+*Target Scale: Target usually occupies a small pixel area.
+*Fast & Random Motion: Difficult to predict motion in next timestep.
+*Moving Camera: Affects filters used for tracking.
+*Limited Computational Resources: Limited by GPU and computing power on drone